missaouimedamine/Mlops/Readme.md

 - **Visualizations:** Creating histograms, scatter plots, and heatmaps for insights.
 - **Class Imbalance Analysis:** Understanding the distribution of payment outcomes.

+  NB.: You can find the dataset in this link: https://www.kaggle.com/datasets/mirbektoktogaraev/should-this-loan-be-approved-or-denied

 **Tools Used:** Matplotlib, Seaborn, Pandas Profiling.

 ---